mariodfsalazar/mariodfsalazar/README.md

 - 👀 I’m interested in Wed Development (front-end and back-end).
 - 🌱 I’m currently learning Javascript (previously learned HTML/CSS).
 - 💞️ I’m looking to collaborate on Web Development projects.
-- 📫 How to reach me: email at mdsalazar9312@gmail.com.
+- 📫 How to reach me: email me at mdsalazar9312@gmail.com.

 <!---
 mariodfsalazar/mariodfsalazar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.